Ocean world: History

 The cumulative evidence collected by the Hubble Space Telescope, as well as Pioneer, Galileo, Voyager, Cassini–Huygens, and New Horizons missions, strongly indicate that several outer Solar System bodies harbour internal liquid water oceans under an insulating ice shell.
 Meanwhile, the Kepler space observatory, launched on March 7, 2009, has discovered thousands of exoplanets, about 50 of them of Earth-size in or near habitable zones.

-Planets of almost all masses, sizes, and orbits have been detected, illustrating not only the variable nature of planet formation but also a subsequent migration through the circumstellar disc from the planet's place of origin.
+Planets of many masses, sizes, and orbits have been detected, illustrating not only the variable nature of planet formation but also a subsequent migration through the circumstellar disc from the planet's place of origin.

 In June 2020, NASA scientists reported that it is likely that exoplanets with oceans may be common in the Milky Way galaxy, based on mathematical modeling studies.

-In August 2022, TOI-1452 b, the first nearby super-Earth exoplanet with potential deep oceans in the habitable zone, was discovered by the Transiting Exoplanet Survey Satellite.
+In August 2022, TOI-1452 b, a super-Earth exoplanet with potential deep oceans that is 99 light-years from Earth, was discovered by the Transiting Exoplanet Survey Satellite.